simplecrawler/simplecrawler/README.markdown

 	Username provided for needsAuth flag
 *	`crawler.authPass` -
 	Password provided for needsAuth flag
+*	`crawler.customHeaders` -
+	An object specifying a number of custom headers simplecrawler will add to every request.
+These override the default headers simplecrawler sets, so be careful with them.
+If you want to tamper with headers on a per-request basis, see the `fetchqueue` event.
 *	`crawler.acceptCookies` -
 	Flag to indicate if the crawler should hold on to cookies
 *	`crawler.urlEncoding` -